 Another quite futuristic statement is made by RBRSL, Ixos, Malloni, and Vic Matie, where transparent epoxy and rubber soles are dominant.

-The aesthetic of comfort - slippers
+The aesthetic of comfort - loafers and ballerinas

 Pomme D'Or and Rare